 Machias Seal Island is an island in the Gulf of Maine, about (9.9 mi) southeast from Cutler Maine.
-This area is a well-known place to go on Puffin tours.
+This area is a popular place to go on Puffin tours.
 The season starts in May and runs through mid-August.
 There is also a great lighthouse to photograph that was constructed there in 1832.

 West Quoddy Head

 Maine has almost 230 miles of coastline (and 3,500 miles of tidal coastline).
 West Quoddy Head is the easternmost piece of land in the lower 48.
-Along the famous rock-bound coast of Maine are lighthouses, beaches, fishing villages, and thousands of offshore islands, including the Isles of Shols, which straddle the New Hampshire border.
+Along the famous rock-bound coast of Maine are lighthouses, beaches, fishing villages, and thousands of offshore islands, including the Isles of Shoals, which straddle the New Hampshire border.
 There are jagged rocks and cliffs and many bays and inlets.
 Inland are lakes, rivers, forests, and mountains.

-First incredible photography location you must see Acadia National Park.
+First incredible photography location, you must see Acadia National Park.
 Plan on a good full three days to photograph this fantastic location.
-If your family is with you and they are not photography buffs there is still plenty going on here.
+If your family is with you and they are not photography buffs, there is still plenty going on here.

 Don’t be fooled by the Acadia N.P.
 General information page.
 It has a moose on a web page.
 Don’t plan on seeing any moose here.
 You have to go north for that.